kataw/kataw/README.md

 That's what this AST is about.
 I have also build a tool chain around this AST so I know it's fast.

 Maybe one day my toolchain will be open sourced, but the time isn't there yet.
 Too much work for a single developer, but I managed to use this AST to develop something that Rome wannabe mixed with Babel and API design ideas from TypeSscript.
-It can perform parsing, transforming, linting, pretty printing and even more, but the time isn't there yet to open source it.
+It can perform parsing, transforming, linting, pretty printing and even more, but the time isn't there yet to open source it, but it has an 40 - 60% performance improvement over other libraries thanks to this AST.

 ## Contribution